OmanshiRaj/Kitabay/README.md

-This is a website interface dedicated for books created using HTML,CSS
+This is a website interface dedicated for books created using HTML and CSS